saeedmehrang/saeedmehrang.github.io/content/blogs/computer-vision/segmentation-models/segment-anything-1/segment-anything-p1/index.md

 ## 3. The SAM Architecture: Decoupling and Efficiency

 SAM's architecture is a masterclass in efficiency through decoupling.
 The three-component design—image encoder, prompt encoder, and mask decoder—is motivated by a key computational insight: image encoding is expensive but needs to happen only once per image, while prompt encoding and mask prediction must be fast enough for real-time interaction.
+See the image below for a simple schematic illustration of the architecture (image adopted from the original article [^1])

+{{< framed_image src="arch-simple.png" alt="simple-arch" width="900px" height="300px" >}}
+{{< /framed_image >}}

 ### 3.1.
 Image Encoder: The Vision Transformer Backbone